Most Active Stories

 (SOUNDBITE OF TED TALK)

 TANDON: Going forward, tissue engineering is actually poised to help revolutionize drug screening at every single step of the path - disease models making for better drug formulations, massively parallel human tissue models helping to revolutionize lab testing, reduce animal testing and human testing in clinical trials.
-And individualized therapies that disrupt what we even considered to be a market at all.
+And individualized therapies that disrupt what we even consider to be a market at all.
 Essentially, we're dramatically speeding up that feedback between developing a molecule and learning about how it acts in the human body.
 Our process for doing this is essentially transforming biotechnology and pharmacology into an information technology, helping us discover and evaluate drugs faster, more cheaply and more effectively.
 Thank you.

 RAZ: Nina Tandon.
 She's a TED fellow and an electrical and biomedical engineer at Columbia University's Laboratory for Stem Cells and Tissue Engineering.
 Check out her full talk at TED.NPR.org.
 I'm Guy Raz.
 You're listening to the TED Radio Hour from NPR.
-Back in a moment with more mind blowing predictions.
+Back in a moment with more mind-blowing predictions.
 Transcript provided by NPR, Copyright NPR.